 Finding the right Oil and Gas Speaker can be a challenge, so we decided to help.

 Oil and gas speaker, how do you choose the right one?
-If you’re going to hire an oil and gas speaker for your event, conference, expo or your meeting, you need to make sure you’re hiring the right person.
-You have a lot of people dependent on you making the right decisions, and we are going to give you some guidelines.
+If you’re going to hire an oil and gas speaker for your event, conference, expo or meeting, you need to make sure you’re hiring the right person.
+You have a lot of people dependent on you making the right decisions, and we are going to give you some guidelines to help.

 We will talk you through the things that you need to look for when you’re hiring an oil and gas speaker.
 The first one?
 What is the goal of the event that you’re putting on?
 Is this is a team building exercise?
 Are you trying to educate an audience?
 Is this a conference where you’re trying to showcase a new product or a new idea?
 Until you understand what is the goal of the event, you really can’t even begin to start choosing the speaker.

 What is Your Oil and Gas Speaker Budget

 Then, this is a big one.
 What is your oil and gas speaker budget?
 The range that you pay for people to speak in oil and gas events can go from literally zero for somebody who’s just getting started to maybe $20,000 or $30,000.
 Without knowing your budget, you don’t know how to be able to narrow that field of people that can help you accomplish your goals.

 Then, what type of speaker will make your event successful?
 An industry expert.
 Or an oil and gas industry expert speaker, such as me.
 A celebrity speaker, such as Mark Zuckerberg or an athlete speaker, such as George Foreman.
 There are professional speakers, or internal speakers.
 Without understanding what type of speaker you need to make the event successful, you won’t be able to figure out who actually need.
 And each one of those types of speakers brings a different strength and a different purpose to your event.